-Chapter 1 establishes the framework for the rest of the book and discusses who the not-so-common learners are and what the Common Core State Standards mean for them and their teachers.
-Chapters 2 through 7 follow the same internal organization.
-Each chapter focuses on one strand of the Common Core State Standards in the following order: Language (Chapter 2), Reading Literature (Chapter 3), Reading Informational Text (Chapter 4), Foundational Reading Skills (Chapter 5), Writing (Chapter 6), and Speaking and Listening (Chapter 7).
-The order of the chapters follows the order in which the CCSS are presented (see www.corestandards.org), with one exception.
+Chapter 1 establishes the framework for the rest of the book and discusses who the not-so-common learners are and what the CCSS mean for them and their teachers.
+Chapters 2 through 6 follow the same internal organization.
+Each chapter focuses on one strand of the Common Core State Standards in the following order: Language (Chapter 2); Reading Literature (Chapter 3); Reading Informational Text (Chapter 4); Writing (Chapter 5); and Speaking and Listening (Chapter 6).
+The order of the chapters follows the order in which the CCSS are presented (see www .corestandards.org), with one exception.
 Since academic language development is so critical for linguistically, culturally, and academically diverse students, we emphasized the importance of paying attention to language skills by intentionally disrupting the CCSS order and placing that chapter ahead of all others.

-Within each chapter, we offer the rationale for explicit, strategy-based instruction related to the target CC anchor standards.
+Within each chapter, we offer the rationale for explicit, strategy-based instruction related to the target Common Core anchor standards.
 Following the presentation of our recommended set of core strategies that are aligned to the CCSS and anchor performances, we discuss anticipated outcomes and instructional challenges readers may encounter.
-We close each of these six chapters by offering an authentic classroom vignette documenting promising practices from K-5 schools with diverse student populations.
+We close each of these five chapters by offering authentic classroom vignettes documenting promising practices from middle and high schools with diverse student populations.
 A list of key resources related to the chapter is also added to encourage further exploration of the topic.